-Hovey quickly swung his men into line of battle, supported by the men of John A. Logan’s division.
-Grant arrived on the field shortly after 10 A.M. and ordered this powerful battle line to advance.
-With a mighty cheer the Federals slammed into the Confederates at the base of the hill and a wild hand-to-hand brawl ensued.
+Hovey quickly swung his men into line of battle, supported by the men of Maj.
+Gen. John A. Logan’s division.
+Grant arrived on the field shortly after 10 a.m. and ordered this powerful battle line to advance.
+With a mighty cheer, the Federals slammed into the Confederates at the base of the hill and a wild hand-to-hand brawl ensued.

 Union soldiers swept over the crest of Champion Hill and drove hard toward the crossroads only 600 yards farther south.
 Despite a murderous fire of musketry and artillery, Hovey’s division seized the crossroads and the Union army was on the verge of victory.

 Brig.
 Gen. Lloyd Tilghman’s brigade was left behind to cover the Confederate retreat.
-The Federals advanced in force against Tilghman and he was mortally wounded while directing the fire of Capt.
-James Cowen’s Mississippi battery.
-His brigade was forced from the field, but his sacrifice enabled most of Pemberton’s army to safely withdraw towards Vicksburg, with the exception of Loring’s Division, which was cut off and managed to escape southeastward to Crystal Springs.
-The decisive Union victory at Champion Hill was instrumental in forcing the Confederates out of the open field and into a doomed position inside the walls of Vicksburg.
+The Federals advanced in force against Tilghman, and he was mortally wounded, struck in the body by a Federal artillery shell while directing the fire of Capt.
+James Cowen’s Mississippi battery covering the bridge over Baker’s Creek.
+Tilghman’s brigade was forced from the field, but his sacrifice enabled most of Pemberton’s army to safely withdraw towards Vicksburg, with the exception of Maj.
+Gen. William W. Loring’s Division, which was cut off.
+Loring’s men managed to escape and join Joe Johnston’s forces elsewhere.